lipro/lpn-doc-sphinx-primer/README.md

 # Li-Pro.Net Sphinx Primer

-Li-Pro.Net how to write documentation with [Sphinx](https://www.sphinx-doc.org).
+This is about how to write Li-Pro.Net documentation with [Sphinx](https://www.sphinx-doc.org).

 ## Howto build the documentation